fpsvogel/learn-ruby/README.md

 - **Build stuff with Ruby.** Here are some ideas:
   - A CLI (command-line interface) app.
 I made [one that gives statistics on a reading log](https://fpsvogel.com/posts/2021/my-first-ruby-app-lessons-learned). <!-- https://miro.medium.com/v2/resize:fit:774/1*PGxvXulYR1Zp3TPx7FjMsQ.png -->
   - A game.
 A text-based game is the most straightforward option, but [there are Ruby game engines](#beyond-web-development) for graphical games. <!-- https://letslearnruby.com/images/game.svg -->
-  - A static site.
-[Bridgetown](https://github.com/bridgetownrb/bridgetown) is great for (among other things) building static sites, which are simpler than SSR (server-side rendered) sites à la Rails.
-Maybe [rebuild your blog](https://fpsvogel.com/posts/2021/build-a-blog-with-ruby-bridgetown)?
-Be sure to [join the Bridgetown Discord server](https://discord.gg/Cugms94QFM)—the maintainers are very welcoming and helpful to newbies. <!-- https://www.bridgetownrb.com/images/bridgetown-avatar.png -->
+  - A static site with [Bridgetown](https://github.com/bridgetownrb/bridgetown), which is simpler than building a web app with Rails.
+Maybe rebuild your blog?
+Be sure to [join the Bridgetown Discord server](https://discord.gg/Cugms94QFM). <!-- https://www.bridgetownrb.com/images/bridgetown-avatar.png -->
 - **Reference:**
   - [x] [Ruby API](https://rubyapi.org).
 Since its search uses a query param, you can [add a search keyword to your browser](https://nedbatchelder.com/blog/202205/custom_search_keywords.html) so that you can quickly search from the address bar, for example `rb partition` would take you to [https://rubyapi.org/3.4/o/s?q=partition](https://rubyapi.org/3.4/o/s?q=partition) <!-- https://upload.wikimedia.org/wikipedia/commons/7/73/Ruby_logo.svg -->

 ### Rails basics

 Only books and courses are listed below, but be sure to *build things* as you learn.
-I myself [started building a large-ish Rails app](https://fpsvogel.com/posts/2021/first-rails-app-plain-reading) at first, but then I found it more helpful to build a series of small throwaway apps ([1](https://fpsvogel.com/posts/2021/gpt3-ai-story-writer), [2](https://fpsvogel.com/posts/2021/wiki-stumble-wikipedia-explorer), [3](https://fpsvogel.com/posts/2021/pass-the-story-collaborative-writing-game), [4](https://fpsvogel.com/posts/2022/doctor-lookup-health-provider-search-tool)).
+I found it most helpful to build a bunch of little throwaway apps ([1](https://fpsvogel.com/posts/2021/gpt3-ai-story-writer), [2](https://fpsvogel.com/posts/2021/wiki-stumble-wikipedia-explorer), [3](https://fpsvogel.com/posts/2021/pass-the-story-collaborative-writing-game), [4](https://fpsvogel.com/posts/2022/doctor-lookup-health-provider-search-tool)).

 - **Basics:**
   - [x] [Getting started with Rails](https://rails-tutorial.evilmartians.io/), an interactive quick start. <!-- https://avatars.githubusercontent.com/u/46581?s=400 -->